hzqst/MetaHookSv/README.md

 3. display subtitles when there is a HUD TextMessage.

-4. hook original client's HUD TextMessage and draw it with multi-byte character support.
+4. hook original client's HUD TextMessage and draw it with multi-byte character support. (new and only for SvEngine)

-4. hook VGUI1 TextImage control paint procedure and draw it with multi-byte character support.
+4. hook VGUI1 TextImage control paint procedure and draw it with multi-byte character support. (new and only for SvEngine)

 Current state : Ready to use.